-2018 Multifamily Tax-Exempt Bond Programs Policies and Request for Proposals
+2019 Draft 2020 Multifamily Tax-Exempt Bond Programs Policies and Request for Proposals

 - c.
 Any variation to the requirements set forth above must be requested in writing by the Developer and must be approved by the Corporation and be acceptable to the Bond Counsel, Financial Advisor, and Issuer's Counsel. - d.
 Required Approvals.
-No Developer, or any representative of any Developer or the Corporation, shall represent, directly or indirectly, to any lender (interim or otherwise) supplier, contractor, or other person, firm, or entity that the Corporation has agreed or is firmly committed to issue any obligations in relation to any Development or Response or Reservation Detail until the Board has given final approvals for the issuance thereof under this RFP, and then subject to the governmental approvals required by this RFP and the approval of the Attorney General of the State of Texas, the approval of Bond Counsel and subject to any requirements imposed by the Corporation's Articles of Incorporation.
+No Developer, or any representative of any Developer or the Corporation, shall represent, directly or indirectly, to any lender (interim or otherwise) supplier, contractor, or other person, firm, or entity that the Corporation has agreed or is firmly committed to issue any obligations in relation to any Development or Response or Reservation Detail until the Board has given final approvals for the issuance thereof under this RFP, and then subject to the governmental approvals required by this RFP and the approval of the Attorney General of the State of Texas, the approval of Bond Counsel and subject to any requirements imposed by the Corporation's Articles of Incorporation. - e.
+Offering Statement.
+No Developer, or any representative of the Developer or the Corporation, shall make any representation, directly or indirectly, express or implied, of any fact contrary to the disclosures required to be made by this RFP.